wmww/Pinecone/tutorials/4_structures_and_functions.md

 Functions must currently be declared as constants.
 In the future, non constant functions (aka lambda expressions) will be possible.
 The types a function takes and returns must be explicity stated in the header.
 A function header looks like this `{leftInput}.{rightInput} -> {returnType}`.
 The header should be followed by a colon and a perenthesis enclosed list of statements.

 ### Input and Output
 The left input and return type can be omitted, in wich case they are `Void`.
-If you want the right input to be `Void`, simply leav the {} empty.
+If you want the right input to be `Void`, simply leave the {} empty.
 Right input is the type of input you are already used to.
 Left input is a concept that is somewhat unique to Pinecone.
 It is just like right input, except that you call the function with `input.function` instead of `function: input`.
 A function can take both left and right input.
-The right input is named `in` and the left is named`me`.
+The right input is named `in` and the left is named `me`.
 There is currently no return syntax in Pinecon, instead return value is the last expression in the function.

 ### Examples